 All students must complete the Student Health form which can be found on the Student Health Center Website.
 It is the first form (for Traditional Undergraduate Students) under the heading Immunization Forms.
 You must also provide a copy of your Immunization Record for review.
 Information on the required immunizations and the immunization forms are part of the overall Student Health Form discussed above.

-For ease of processing, please send the form and immunization records directly to firstname.lastname@example.org as soon as you can.
-Once the form has been reviewed by the Student Health Center, the OIE will communicate back to you any additional immunizations you may be required to complete in order to maintain enrollment in LR classes.
+For ease of processing, please send the form and immunization records directly to Laura Dobson as soon as you can.
+Once the form has been reviewed by the Student Health Center, the SCIE will communicate back to you any additional immunizations you may be required to complete in order to maintain enrollment in LR classes.

 It is a good idea to have your immunizations taken care of before you arrive in the U.S. They tend to be cheaper for you at home, and since we do not provide immunizations on campus, you will need to arrange transportation to and from providers of immunizations in the U.S. The one item you are required by N.C. law to do in the U.S. is your TB screening (called a PPD test).

-LR uses the Charlotte Douglas International Airport (CLT) for receiving international students, and OIE offers a complimentary shuttle the Saturday before a new semester’s classes begin to get you from CLT to campus.
-For shuttle reservations, email email@example.com.
-Please plan to arrive prior to 3 pm on the Saturday before classes begin.
-If you will arrive to CLT after 3pm, you may choose to arrive on the Friday before classes begin and stay at an airport hotel for one night.
-Please inform the OIE of your intended arrival date and time by emailing firstname.lastname@example.org.
+LR uses the Charlotte Douglas International Airport (CLT) for receiving international students, and SCIE offers a complimentary shuttle on the designated arrival day to get you from CLT to campus.
+Please see information about the day you should arrive below, and inform the SCIE of your flight information, arrival date and time by emailing Laura Dobson.

-Note: You must attend mandatory orientation Sunday through Tuesday before classes begin on Wednesday.
-Please do not arrive after the Saturday before classes begin.
+Note: If you will study at LR during the fall semester (August-December), you must attend mandatory orientation Thursday through Saturday before classes begin on Monday.
+Please arrive the Wednesday before classes begin.

 Send us your Flight Information

-You are required to provide your flight arrival information, even if you do not use OIE for transportation to campus.
-OIE needs to share your travel dates with the insurance company to ensure insurance coverage prior to the start of the semester.
-When you purchase your ticket and make your travel plans, email a scanned copy of your ticket or forward your flight confirmation information to email@example.com.
+You are required to provide your flight arrival information, even if you do not use SCIE for transportation to campus.
+SCIE needs to share your travel dates with the insurance company to ensure insurance coverage prior to the start of the semester.
+When you purchase your ticket and make your travel plans, email a scanned copy of your ticket or forward your flight confirmation information to Laura Dobson.
 We will need the full flight information to the U.S. starting with your city of departure and including flight numbers and times for each of your flights as well as any confirmation number associated with your booking.

 Note: If you wish to purchase your return air ticket, you can plan on moving out of your dorm the day after the last day of exams.
 We will provide a return shuttle to the CLT airport on that day.